VALVE TRAIN GEOMETRY

 Actual Length: This is what you would measure if you had a set of calipers large enough to measure over the oil holes at each end of the pushrod.
 This is the measurement that most people can relate to.
 Unfortunately, this measurement is affected not only by the diameter of the oil holes but also by the entrance chamfer for each oil hole.

 Gauge Length: Although the most difficult to measure (it requires a special length checking gauge), this measurement is the most reliable.
 This is because the oil holes and their chamfers are eliminated from the measurement.
 The only problem is that not all companies use the same gauge diameter.
 COMP Cams® uses a .140" gauge diameter.
 All Magnum and Hi-Tech™ Pushrods listed in this catalog are measured using this technique.
-See Diagram B on the following page.
+See Diagram B below.

 4. Simple measurement techniques.